 The research has great social implications.
 The Brexit is the biggest political and economic event of this era for UK and EU.
 There are big questions about the relationship between UK and EU in the post-Brexit epoch as well as questions about the future of the European integration.
 In this context, this study has shown that how the exchange rate could play an important role for the UK economy when its contemporary trade channels prevail.
 Concomitantly, it has social implications particularly for the European society.

 The research is an original piece of work.
 It has contributed to the debate on the exchange rate deprecation, external balance and inflation targeting in context of the Brexit associated sharp depreciation of Stirling.
 It has used a framework, i.e. TVSVAR, which also have unique features in terms of testing the associations among under analysis entities against time.

-Nasir, M. and Simpson, J. (2018), "Brexit associated sharp depreciation and implications for UK’s inflation and balance of payments", Journal of Economic Studies, Vol. 45 No. 2, pp. 231-246. https://doi.org/10.1108/JES-02-2017-0051
+Nasir, M.A. and Simpson, J. (2018), "Brexit associated sharp depreciation and implications for UK’s inflation and balance of payments", Journal of Economic Studies, Vol. 45 No. 2, pp. 231-246. https://doi.org/10.1108/JES-02-2017-0051

 Emerald Publishing Limited